ProvableHQ/leo/documentation/guides/migration_3_5_to_4_0.md

 ## Module-Level Struct Declarations

-In both 3.5 and 4.0, structs can be declared inside or outside `program {}` blocks.
-The 4.0 convention is to place structs that aren't part of the on-chain interface (i.e. not records) at module level outside `program {}`.
-Records remain inside the program block since they are part of the public interface.
-Structs inside `program {}` still compile.
+In versions 3.5 and 4.0, you can declare structs inside or outside `program {}` blocks.
+In version 4.0, put structs outside `program {}` when they are not part of the on-chain interface.
+Records remain in the program block because they are part of the public interface.
+Structs in `program {}` still compile.

 **3.5:**